hazelcast/hazelcast/hazelcast-documentation/src/Map-Eviction.md

 #### Evicting All Entries

-The method `evictAll()` evicts all keys from the map except the locked ones.
+To evict all keys from the map except the locked ones, use the method `evictAll()`.
 If a MapStore is defined for the map, `deleteAll` is not called by `evictAll`.
 If you want to call the method `deleteAll`, use `clear()`.

-A sample is given below.
+An example is given below.

 ```java
 public class EvictAll {